poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 * Class: Cleric
 * Level: 7

-Elara has a Quest Board item for the Villiage of Elmsworth, the quest entitled, "The Cursed Village's Relic" Elara, a venerable elven cleric, stands tall and graceful with silver hair that cascades down her shoulders.
+Elara has a Quest Board item for the Elmsworth Village , the quest entitled, "The Cursed Village's Relic" Elara, a venerable elven cleric, stands tall and graceful with silver hair that cascades down her shoulders.
 Her piercing emerald eyes reflect the wisdom earned through centuries of life.
 Adorned in robes adorned with intricate leaf patterns, Elara emits an aura of tranquility and inner strength.
 Specialization: Healing Wisdom: As a 7th-level cleric, Elara's proficiency in healing magic is well-known.
 Villagers seek her guidance for both physical and spiritual ailments, and her prayers have been a source of solace during times of hardship.
 Elara is deeply troubled by the curse that has befallen Elmsworth, her home for countless years.
 Her dedication to the village and its well-being is evident in the urgency with which she seeks aid.